sk88studiosinc-maker/soulsound-v0/frequency-stacking-rules.md

 Restore 1 PRE or COH to another player
 Builds narrative bonds
 Resist
-Roll INT + COH to negate a System effect
+Roll INT + COH to negate a System effect.
 4. Integration Phase
-Players describe what changed and what it cost.
+Players describe what changed — and what it cost.
 5. Cost System
 Every powerful action introduces a cost.
 Cost types include:
-Effect: A condition persists
+Effect — A condition persists
-Memory: Lose or distort a backstory detail
+Memory — Lose or distort a backstory detail
-Time: Skip next turn
+Time — Skip next turn
-Connection: Lose access to another player temporarily
-Artifact: Sacrifice or corrupt an artifact
+Connection — Lose access to another player temporarily Artifact — Sacrifice or corrupt an artifact
-Identity: Lose 1 COH permanently unless healed
+Identity — Lose 1 COH permanently unless healed
 Costs must be accepted — not avoided.
 6. Artifacts
 Artifacts stabilize meaning.